Simulation framework

 Sound speed

-Advance the fluid state by one timestep
+Advance the fluid state by a timestep dt

 Get a grid of the x and y cell center positions